A New Paradigm for Precision Top Physics: Weighing the Top with Energy Correlators: Mass Sensitivity

-In \Fig{fig:sensitivity} we show the distribution of the three-point correlator in the peak region, both with and without the effects of hadronization.
+To illustrate the mass sensitivity of our observable, we consider the simplest case of $e^+e^-$ collisions simulated in \Pythiaxx at a center of mass energy of $Q=2000$ GeV using the \Pythiaxx parton shower~\cite{Sjostrand:2014zea}.
+We reconstruct anti-$k_T$~\cite{Cacciari:2008gp} jets with $R=1.2$ using \Fastjet~\cite{Cacciari:2011ma}, and analyze them using the jet analysis software \texttt{JETlib}~\cite{jetlib}.
+Although jet clustering is not required in $e^+e^-$, this analysis strategy is chosen to achieve maximal similarity with the case of hadron colliders.
+In \Fig{sensitivity} we show the distribution of the three-point correlator in the peak region, both with and without the effects of hadronization.
 Agreement of the peak position with the leading-order expectation is found, showing that the observed behavior is dictated by the hard decay of the top.
-In the top and bottom panels in \Fig{fig:sensitivity}, linear ($n = 1$) and quadratic ($n= 2$) energy weightings are used, see \eq{measurement}.
-The latter is not collinear safe, but for the energy correlators the collinear IR-divergences can be absorbed into moments of the fragmentation functions, as for track functions~\cite{Chen:2020vvp,Li:2021zcf}.
+In \Fig{sensitivity}, linear ($n = 1$) and quadratic ($n= 2$) energy weightings are used, see \eq{measurement}.
+The latter is not collinear safe, but the collinear IR-divergences can be absorbed into moments of the fragmentation functions or track functions~\cite{Chen:2020vvp,Li:2021zcf}.

 Non-perturbative effects in energy correlators are governed by an additive underlying power law~\cite{Korchemsky:1994is,Korchemsky:1997sy,Korchemsky:1999kt,Belitsky:2001ij}, which over the width of the peak has a minimal effect on the normalized distribution.
-This is confirmed by the small differences in peak position between parton and hadron level distributions in \Fig{fig:sensitivity}.
-Taking $m_t = 170 , 172$ GeV with $n=2$ as representative distributions, we find that the shift due to hadronization corresponds to a $\Delta m_t^{\rm Had.}\sim 250$ MeV shift in the top mass.
+This is confirmed by the small differences in peak position between parton and hadron level distributions.
+In \Fig{sensitivity} we also show a zoomed-in version for $n = 2$.
+Taking $m_t = 170 , 172$ GeV with $n=2$ as representative distributions, we find that the shift due to hadronization corresponds to a $\Delta m_t^{\rm Had.}\sim 250$ MeV shift in $m_{t}$.
 This is in contrast with the groomed jet mass case where hadronization causes peak shifts equivalent to $\Delta m_t^{\rm Had.} \sim 1$ GeV~\cite{Hoang:2017kmk}.
-Zoomed in plots are shown in the \emph{Supplemental Material}.